-Revealed a constraint of the second s
+Revealed the second sec

 One shouldn't brush one's teeth or rinse one's mouth.
 [If this will cause great aggravation, there is room to be lenient, provided that one leans forward to prevent any liquid from flowing down one's throat; that one uses substances unfit for consumption (e.g. Listerine); and that one rinses with less than 86 ml.]